aiheng1988/motan/README.md

     }
     ```

 2. Include the plugin into the POM file to set `target/generated-sources/annotations/` as source folder.
+(Maven Plugin maven-compiler-plugin version must greater than 3.5.1)

     ```xml
     <plugin>